 Needed supplies include charcoal, fire starters, and foil drip trays.
 We are using Kingsford wood chip charcoal because we like the added flavor without adding wood chunks, but you need to add extra charcoal of this type because it burns faster.

 Regular tumbleweed fire starters work well in this machine; however, any fire starter should work fine.
 Foil drip trays make it so easy to clean up by simply tossing the dirty tray in the garbage.
 Don’t worry if you don’t have these because you can make trays from a large sheet of heavy-duty foil.

 What other things should you know about the Masterbuilt MB20060321 40-inch Digital Charcoal Smoker

 Assembling this smoker is very simple, but because of the weight, you might want a friend.
-The directions have a clear step by step images that are easy to follow.
+The directions have clear step-by-step images that are easy to follow.
 Like most smokers, you start by assembling the bottom, then stand your smoker up and assemble the handles, internals, and add the doors.

 Getting your smoker ready to use is another vital issue that you will need to plan.
 After you load the charcoal in the charcoal tray, you will light the two fire starters and wait three minutes.
 Then you turn on the smoker, and the fan will blow, bringing it up to cooking temperature.

 The Masterbuilt 40-inch smoker should get to 225 degrees in about 20 minutes.
 In our experience, we would add at least five minutes to the total start time because the recommended three minutes lighting time is not sufficient; you need almost ten minutes for the charcoal to light before turning on the digital controls.